ZaccWu/ZaccWu.github.io/_posts/2020-01-30-IEEE Fraud Detection 2 - Data Processing and Simplest Model.md

 ### 2.2 Drop Useless Columns and Fill the NaN

-We can see that we have too many features in this dataset, however, we have done some work before and observed how those data points distribute.
-So we may choose some useful columns for our model in this part.
+We can see that there're too many features in this dataset.
+Luckily, we have visualized those features' distributions before and analyzed what they may represent.
+So we can choose some useful columns for our model in this part.

 ```python
 useful_cols=['isFraud','TransactionAmt','ProductCD','card1','card2','card3','card4','card5','card6',